Sakorona/SDVMods/ClimatesOfFerngill/README.md

 - Pan for the new base debris sprites
 - FoggyWizard for the sandstorm sprite
 - FarAways for the Chinese translation
+- Amu Tsukiyomi for all of the debris sprites, and several icon sprites
 - The SDV discord #modding channel for discussions and encouragement.

 If I have left you out of acknowledgements, please contact me so I can get you added to the acknowledgement list